MicrosoftDocs/azure-management-docs/articles/azure-portal/quickstart-portal-dashboard-powershell.md

 ## Define variables

-You'll be using several pieces of information repeatedly.
-Create variables to store the information.
+The example dashboard uses several pieces of information repeatedly.
+Create variables to store this information.

 ```azurepowershell-interactive
 # Name of resource group used throughout this article